agents-go

 h.InputFilter = agents.NestHandoffHistory(agents.NestHistoryOptions{})

-The default folds the transcript into a single assistant message wrapped in <CONVERSATION HISTORY> markers.
+The default folds the transcript into a single assistant message wrapped in fixed <CONVERSATION HISTORY> markers.
 On a later handoff the filter flattens any earlier summary back into its transcript before re-folding, so a chain of handoffs yields one flat summary rather than a summary-of-summaries.
 Customize via NestHistoryOptions:

-As in Python, models follow handoffs better when the instructions mention them:
+Models follow handoffs better when the instructions mention them:

 triage.Instructions = agents.StaticInstructions(`You are a triage agent for a customer support system.